rtarb41323/Vivado_HLS_AXI_MASTER/README.md

 2. Vivado HLS (2019.1): Makes an AXI Master interface that reads an "input array" of float values starting from one DDR memory location (the processor side), adds a float value to this, and then writes the result "output array" of floats to a different location in DDR memory (back to the processor).
-The "value to add", the "input array" memory location, and the "output array" memory location are all specified by the AXI Lite bus.
+The "value to add", the "input array" memory location, and the "output array" memory location, and the "size" of the arrays to read are all specified as parameters from the AXI Lite bus.

 3. Vivado 2019: Uses the above accelerator function in a block diagram with an HP port (HP0) of the Zynq processor.